markna627/ml_experiments/README.md

 # Classical ML Experiments Repo
-A collection of small classicial ML experiments for educational implementation built from scratch.
+A collection of small classicial ML experiments for educational purpose, coupled with implementations built from scratch.
 Most of these projects were built to better understand different fields of machine learning.

 ---
 ## 1. Hopfield Network